-- (1) The Board of Corporate Auditors will consist of no more than four corporate auditors, more than half of which will be outside corporate auditors who have high-level independence and rich experience and deep knowledge in areas such as law, finance, accounting or corporate management.
-The corporate auditors must include at least one person who has adequate knowledge of finance and accounting.
-[3.1(iv), 4.4.1, 4.11, 4.11.1] - (2) The Company will assign an employee dedicated to assist in the performance of corporate auditors' duties, who will not take any instructions or orders from the management or directors.
-[4.4, 4.4.1, 4.13.3] - (3) Full-time corporate auditors will, leveraging on their capabilities to gather information as full-time corporate auditors, proactively endeavor to establish the auditing environment and collect internal information.
-In addition, they will routinely review the development and implementation status of the internal control system and secure effective auditing by the corporate auditors and the Board of Corporate Auditors by combining objective auditing and opinions of outside corporate auditors from a more neutral standpoint.
-[4.4.1] - (4) Corporate auditors and the Board of Corporate Auditors recognize the importance of information gathering by outside directors without having their independence jeopardized, and will endeavor to exchange information and secure cooperation with outside directors.
-[4.4.1] - (5) Corporate auditors and the Board of Corporate Auditors will, recognizing that they have fiduciary responsibilities to shareholders in performing their duties, proactively exercise their authority from the perspective of both compliance and efficiency, and express their views to the management, including the Board members and representative directors, from an independent and objective standpoint .
+- (1) The A&SB will consist of no more than four A&SB members, more than half of which will be outside A&SB members who have high-level independence as well as rich experience and deep knowledge in areas such as law, finance, accounting or corporate management.
+Further, in order for A&SB members to conduct audits regarding the domestic and overseas businesses of the Group, A&SB members will be appointed from among individuals who have appropriate experience and skills as well as necessary knowledge regarding finance, accounting and legal matters.
+In particular, the A&SB will include at least one person who has sufficient knowledge of finance and accounting.
+[3.1(iv), 4.4.1, 4.11, 4.11.1] - (2) The Company will assign an employee dedicated to assist in the performance of A&SB members' duties, who will not take any instructions or orders from the management or directors.
+[4.4, 4.4.1, 4.13.3]

+- (3) Full-time A&SB members will, leveraging on their capabilities to gather information as full-time A&SB members, proactively endeavor to establish the auditing environment and collect internal information.
+In addition, they will routinely review the development and implementation status of the internal control system and secure effective auditing by the A&SB members and the A&SB by combining objective auditing and opinions of outside A&SB members from a more neutral standpoint.
+[4.4.1] - (4) A&SB members and the A&SB recognize the importance of information gathering by outside directors without having their independence jeopardized, and will endeavor to exchange information and secure cooperation with outside directors.
+[4.4.1] - (5) A&SB members and the A&SB will, recognizing that they have fiduciary responsibilities to shareholders in performing their duties, proactively exercise their authority from the perspective of both compliance and efficiency, and express their views to the management, including the Board members and representative directors, from an independent and objective standpoint.
 [4.2, 4.4]